icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     ;
 ```

-How many arguments are accepted/required is up to the directive.
-But supplying too many or too few arguments is never a syntax error.
+Each attribute accepts/requires a different number of arguments.

-For additional information on attributes, see the [attribute] page.
+For a list of attributes and additional information on them, see the [attribute] page.

 ## Lexical grammar